 - Older Than Television: In The Phantom of the Opera (1909) Christine and Raoul meet as children when he rushes into the sea to save her scarf.

 - In Frederik Pohl's Day Million, Don and Dora are explicitly said to have "met cute".

 - Raptor Red has a series of these with a male raptor, where a series of unusual circumstances prevent him from carrying out the normal courtship ritual.
 When they first meet, for example, they happen to be hunting the same dinosaur.
 Awkward!

 - In The Crocodile on the Sandbank, Amelia Peabody and Emerson first meet in a museum, where they promptly have a blazing row over antiquities.
 By the end of the book they're happily married and expecting their first child.

-- Verence and Magrat's first meeting in Wyrd Sisters probably counts, at least on the embarassment front; she's soaking wet after spending the morning gathering herbs and he's, well, The Jester in full uniform, which is embarassing enough for anyone.
+- Verence and Magrat's first meeting in Wyrd Sisters probably counts, at least on the embarrassment front; she's soaking wet after spending the morning gathering herbs and he's, well, The Jester in full uniform, which is embarrassing enough for anyone.
 And when he realises he's disturbed a witch, he runs away.

 - When Ginger and Victor meet in Moving Pictures, she's dressed as Shirley Temple.
 She then starts criticising the co-star she hasn't met yet, which is him.
 Possibly Holy Wood magic insisted on the movie trope.

 - In Rebecca Lickiss's Eccentric Circles, Africa, Piper's blue-eyed blond cousin, and Sherlock, her black husband.
 He invoked Commonality Connection on their anti-Meaningful Names, explaining that "Sherlock" means "the blond one."